roberthart56/projects/Machines2021/Ender3/README.md

 **Evaluation and comments.**

+* Toolkit was sufficient.
+I used a tweezer in addition, and would have been happy with hex ball drivers.
 * The x motion of the hot end has a bit of a bump every ~70 mm, consistent with a bad place on a roller.
+I'll check this.
 * Some components are low quality - tube connectors especially should be replaced.
 There is also an aluminum version of the extruder hardware available online.
 * Below is a picture of a test print: [Freecad file](./overhang_test.FCStd) and [stl file](./overhang.stl), printed with the same PLA filament on the Ender-3 and on a PRUSA MK3S.
 The Ender print is perhaps a little better than PRUSA's.